bluesky-social/atproto-website/content/guides/overview.md

 ---
 title: Protocol Overview
-summary: An introduction to the @ Protocol.
+summary: An introduction to the AT Protocol.
 ---

 # Protocol Overview

-The **Authenticated Transfer Protocol**, aka **ATP**, aka **@ Protocol**, is a protocol for large-scale distributed social applications.
-This document will introduce you to the ideas behind the @ Protocol.
+The **Authenticated Transfer Protocol**, aka **ATP**, is a protocol for large-scale distributed social applications.
+This document will introduce you to the ideas behind the AT Protocol.

 ## Identity

-Users are identified by domain names in @ Protocol.
+Users are identified by domain names in AT Protocol.
 These domains map to cryptographic URLs which secure the user's account and its data.

 ![Identities](/img/identities.jpg)